jang-sch/healthy-pet/README.md

 * Pet information is stored in remote database
 * Export whole or parts of pet record as pdf
 * Allow for temporary access to pet profiles for pet sitters via the app

+## Security
+*Implement security for records and comply with animal Hippa laws.